'Government working to restore peace in Manipur, no killing since July 18' | Politics

 'Government working to restore peace in Manipur, no killing since July 18'

-Refuting the oppositions claim that Manipur is burning, a senior government functionary said on Thursday that no killing has happened in the state since July 18 and asserted that peace and normalcy will be restored soon through ongoing talks with the two warring communities - Meiteis and Kukis.With the opposition bloc of INDIA accusing the Centre of inaction, he said Home Minister Amit Shah spent three days, met 41 different groups and visited major sites of violence in Manipur.
+Refuting the oppositions claim that Manipur is burning, a senior government functionary on Thursday said that no killing has occurred in the state since July 18 and asserted that peace and normalcy will be restored soon through ongoing talks with the two warring communities -- Meiteis and Kukis.With the opposition INDIA bloc accusing the Centre of inaction, he said Home Minister Amit Shah spent three days, met 41 different groups and visited major sites of violence in Manipur.

 - Country: